-In Monday’s Question of the Week, we asked for your thoughts on the current regionalism movement.
+We asked with Monday’s Question of the Week for your thoughts on needed improvements to Interstate 26.
 Here are some of your responses.